Lou's Blues

-Lou's Blues is a big band jazz album by saxophonist Lou Marini and the Magic City Jazz Orchestra (MCJO) recorded at Bates Brothers Recording in Hueytown, Alabama (near Birmingham, Alabama).
-This CD was the first recording as a leader by Marini.
+Lou's Blues is a big band jazz album by saxophonist Lou Marini and the Magic City Jazz Orchestra (MCJO), his first recording as a bandleader.
+The album was recorded at Bates Brothers Recording in Hueytown, Alabama (near Birmingham, Alabama).
 Lou Marini is best known as a member of several noted bands, including Blood, Sweat and Tears, Steely Dan, the Woody Herman Orchestra, the Buddy Rich Band, The Maureen McGovern Band, the James Taylor Band, the Saturday Night Live Band, Aerosmith, Stevie Wonder and the Blues Brothers Band.
 Production duties for the album were shared by Lou Marini and Birmingham, Alabama based jazz musician Ray Reach.

 All of the arrangements on this CD were written by Lou Marini, and all the compositions are his, except for "Mr. Clean," which was composed by Weldon Irvine.
 Some of the charts on this album have become enduring favorites of the Lab Bands at the University of North Texas.
-Liner notes for the CD were written by Grammy Award winning saxophonist, arranger, composer and producer, Bob Belden.
+Liner notes for the CD were written by Bob Belden, an award-winning musician and composer.